edward-youngs/puppet/README.md

-echo "Watch this space...  coming soon!" >README.md
+Watch this space...  coming soon!